 Since 2000 the Hungarian Radio Children’s Choir has drawn on children from the Kodály Zoltán Primary, Secondary and Music School, where children who get into the choir can start and continue their studies in the “radio” classes.

-The Children’s Choir has four structural divisions:
+The Children’s Choir has three structural divisions:

 • „Lower Junior Choir” (8-10 year-olds): here children learn the basics of choral singing, easy choral works, round games, games related to folk customs, folk music, Christmas, Whitsun and wedding feast songs, with roleplay, movement, and dance steps.